-The Fulbright Foreign Student Program in the United States (Master’s Degree) Competition for the 2020-2021 Academic Year Is Now Open
+The Fulbright Foreign Student Program in the United States (Master’s Degree) Competition for the 2020-2021 Academic Year Is Now now Closed

 The Fulbright Foreign Student Program brings citizens of other countries to the United States to study for Master’s degrees at U.S. universities.
 The program has brought some of the world’s finest minds to U.S. campuses and offers program participants insight into U.S. society and values.
 Many foreign Fulbright grantees are early-career professionals who will return to take leadership positions in their home countries, often working in the public sector including in government or at universities.